 Mr Matthew Scattarella is a Principal with Baring Private Equity Asia, a position he has held since 2009.

-Mr. Scattarella holds an M.B.A. and Bachelor of Science in Economics (magna cum laude), both from the Wharton School at the University of Pennsylvania.
+Matthew holds an MBA and Bachelor of Science in Economics (magna cum laude), both from the Wharton School at the University of Pennsylvania.

 Dr Sally Stafford

 Dr Sally Stafford has extensive experience in the governance and strategic management of higher education institutions.
 She is currently a non-executive director of three private higher education colleges.
 As a consultant, she has had wide-ranging experience in advising universities and private higher education institutions on governance, institutional strategy and management; accreditation; quality assurance and improvement systems; leadership development; and international education initiatives.
 Prior to being a consultant, she held a senior management position at Monash University as Director of University Academic Projects and Services.

 Sally has a particular interest in internationalisation and her research has focused on the development and review of transnational programs, and the particular characteristics of governance and senior management in transnational contexts.
 She has been Senior Advisor to the Deputy Vice-Chancellor (Global Engagement) Monash University, and is currently an auditor for the Hong Kong Council of Accreditation of Academic and Vocational Qualifications.
 She also has had experience with Australian and international audits for AUQA, the VRQA and NSW DET.